-3.10-3/2 ELL Placement
+3.10-3/1 ELL Placement

-When a student applies for admission to the TCIS, he/she will be given an assessment that includes mathematics, reading, writing, listening, and speaking tasks.
+When a student applies for admission to the TCIS, they will be given an assessment that includes mathematics and the WIDA Language screener that includes reading, writing, listening, and speaking tasks.
 The assessment results, along with reports from previous schools attended and success in his/her native language will be taken into consideration to determine the child's placement.
 In addition, students are also tested in their Mother Tongue: Chinese or Thai, whichever applies.
 Students are observed and assessed in the first two weeks.
 Within this period, students may be placed into or removed from the ELL program.